 If you’re the only one working directly with clients in your business, you are the business.
 If something happens to you and you’re suddenly unavailable to your clients, your business (and your clients!) will suffer.“Scale is a function of acquisition and optimized delivery.” @gjhickman @systemly Click To Tweet

-3. Create an online course
+3. Create online programs

 By productizing your knowledge and methodology into an online course that teaches your clients how to get the result they want, you separate your income potential from your time.
 You create an asset that gives you leverage.